kanaria69/Mainecoco/README.md

-## The urge to sing the Lion King song is just a whim away.
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.